Doctoral Candidacy Examination Instructions

 The examination must have both written and oral components, described below.

 The purpose of the written exam is to assess the readiness of the student to move beyond the coursework stage of the doctoral program, into the development of a substantial research project and dissertation.
 Traditionally, questioning should verify sufficient breadth and depth of knowledge to successfully undertake such research, and then communicate the results in a scholarly manner appropriate to the discipline.

 To initiate the examination process, the examining committee shall convene at a planning meeting with the student.
-During the first part of the planning meeting, the committee determines the form and schedule for the process and establishes the date for the oral component.
+During the first part of the planning meeting, the committee determines the form and schedule for the process and establishes the date for the oral component (reported on form 6E).
 The student is then excused from the meeting and the committee develops and discusses the exam content.
 There are three alternative forms for the written component, as follows:

 Form 1: Each member of the committee (excluding the chair) submits one distinct question, set of questions, or problem related to the objectives of the exam.
 The questions are discussed and agreed upon at the planning meeting.
 The major professor administers the written examination.
 Typically, each question or set of questions must be completed within a prescribed period of time, not to exceed approximately 8 hours each, with additional time permitted for reasonable breaks, meals, etc..
 No more than one question or set of questions should be administered per 24 hours.
 Upon completion by the student, the examination questions are reviewed and graded by the committee members who prepared them.
 The committee then collectively reviews the entire examination.

 Form 2: The student prepares a written report on a topic or problem assigned collectively by the examining committee as a whole.
 The topic or problem must meet the objectives of the examination and its content cannot be directly related to the student's dissertation research topic.
 The student has approximately one month to develop a thorough understanding of the assigned topic and prepare a written report.
 The report is reviewed by the committee members and committee chair.